binary-pumpkin/schoolsources/README.md

 # School Sources
-A group of helpful things for school and other random shit all localized into one page!
+A library of helpful things for school and other random shit all localized into one page!

 *please* dont give any of the stuff out like free (insert analogy here), it is hard to find these and if it gets blocked there is really nothing i can do about it.